 With a small class, a teacher can more quickly establish rapport with students, get to know their individual learning needs, and provide more individualized attention.
 In the classrooms we observed, there were no more than 15 students per adult instructor.
 Interviewed teachers appreciated these small class sizes, noting that summer was a time when they could reach students who could "hide" during the school year.
-These were students who were not performing well but not misbehaving and therefore did not attract attention from their teachers during the year.
+These were students who were not performing well but not misbehaving and therefore did Districts that told teachers to develop their own lessons or that provided stipends to teachers for developing summer curricula encountered several pitfalls. not attract attention from their teachers during the year.
 With relatively long independent practice periods of 30 minutes or more, such as we routinely observed in NSLP summer classes, teachers had time to work with these students in the summer program.